jolocom/smartwallet-app/README.md

 # Install and run app on a connected device or simulator in one go.
 Use a second shell for this.
 yarn install:android && yarn run:android
 ```
-In case you encounter connectivity errors to haul, restart it with the first command.
+In case you encounter connectivity errors to haul, restart it with the first command or start the app manually after haul.

 #### iOS